tensorflow/community/governance/SIG-charter-template.md

 ## Resources

 * Mailing list: TensorFlow Java Developers (tensorflow-java-dev)
-* Repositories: *TBD from the outcome of the initial discussions* (tensorflow-java, tensorflow-java-models)
+* Repositories: TBD from the outcome of the initial discussions but we have in mind to start up with
+    * `tensorflow-java`: high-level API and utilities on top of TensorFlow Java core client
+    * `tensorflow-java-models`: pretrained models from TensorFlow adapted to Java

 ## Contacts